lightpoichich/baserow/docs/development/tools.md

 ### Nuxt.js

-Because of out experience with Vue.js and the great features Nuxt.js offers the choice was obvious.
+Because of our experience with Vue.js and the great features Nuxt.js offers the choice was obvious.
 It offers server side rendering, automated code splitting, good project structure, modularity and lots of other features out of the box.
 All of which were needed for Baserow.